 3. Be sure your lender is accessible by cell phone or email, 7 days a week.
 If you need a pre-approval on a Sunday, you need someone who can deliver same-day or you risk losing an opportunity.

 4. Banks or Loan Brokers?
 Banks are notorious for long escrows and lots of unnecessary red tape.
 Plus, they’re limited to certain types of loan products and may not have the loan which most works in your best interest.
 Long escrows = more risk for a Seller so the shorter escrow, the higher the chance of getting your offer accepted.
 Very few banks can promise a short escrow.
 Anything more than 30 days can present an unnecessary obstacle.
-There are exceptions to this, however, they are few and far between.

 The All-Cash Offer